jIskCoder/Calculator-React-Tailwind/README.md

-# KoxCalculator - React + Tailwind Themed Calculator
+# Calculator - React + Tailwind Themed Calculator

-KoxCalculator is a modern, responsive calculator with multiple theme support, built using React and Tailwind CSS.
+Calculator is a modern, responsive calculator with multiple theme support, built using React and Tailwind CSS.

 ---